awslabs/data-on-eks/website/docs/distributed-databases/cloudnative-postgres.md

 kubectl create -f examples/auth-prod.yaml
 ```

 As with any other deployment in Kubernetes, to deploy a PostgreSQL cluster you need to apply a configuration file that defines your desired `Cluster`.
-CloudNativePG operator offers two type of Bootstrapping a new Databse:
+CloudNativePG operator offers two type of Bootstrapping a new database:

 1. Bootstrap an empty cluster
 2. Bootstrap From another cluster.

 In this first example, we are going to create a new empty database cluster using `initdb`flags.
-We are going to use the template below by modifiying the IAM role for IRSA configuration _1_ and S3 bucket for backup restore process and WAL archiving _2_.
+We are going to use the template below by modifying the IAM role for IRSA configuration _1_ and S3 bucket for backup restore process and WAL archiving _2_.
 The Terraform could already created this use `terraform output` to extract these parameters:

 ```bash
 cd data-on-eks/distributed-databases/cloudnative-postgres